New Report Reveals Democrats, Republicans and Independents Share Equal Concern About Safety

 On September 26, 2016 the first presidential debate will be held between Hillary Clinton and Donald Trump at Hofstra University in Hempstead, NY.
 With just 10 days until this debate, we are sure to inundated with a continuous flow of Facebook posts, media commentary and strong opinions from every direction.
 Of course, finding agreement of any kind among voters on candidates or major issues feels like an impossible quest.

-The report, "On the Issues: Background Screening & Politics," finds that 48% of Americans believe public safety is one of the most important issues to be discussed in the presidential debates.
-Among political parties, 47% of Democrats believe it should be discussed, while 48% of Republicans and 48% of Independents said the same.
+Yet, our latest report “On The Issues: Background Screening & Politics,” shows otherwise.
+The report, aimed at analyzing background screening within the context of the most commonly discussed political topics, found that nearly half (48%) of Americans believe that public safety is one of the most important issues to be discussed in the presidential debates this year.
+And when we split the data by political parties, we found that 47% of Democrats believe it should be discussed, while 48% of Republicans and 48% of independents said the same.

 - Use of a smartphone (37%)

 - Use of the internet (32%)

 - Half of their salary (16%)

 Imagine for a moment – giving up your smartphone for one year and the inconveniences that might cause in your day-to-day life (from checking e-mail on the go to making a last minute restaurant reservation).
 Yet, for more than one-third of Americans, their safety is prioritized higher than their use of their smartphone.

 Aside from public safety, workplace safety is also a major issue on Americans’ minds.
 Nearly half (49%) of all respondents believe that a criminal background should prevent people from getting a job, while 65% said a history of sexual harassment should prevent someone from getting a job.